 AR notes: mashing a calendar for AR

-quick and dirty calendar month page for dec2010 that I knocked up for a blog post that got eaten by my last providerSeeing as I've decided to use lojban as the IAL for AEfter Ragnarok (easy way to facilitate communication between people who don't speak the same language; all people are strongly encouraged to learn their own culture, language, traditions etc first and foremost), I figured maybe I should have a "culturally neutral" (or something to that effect) global calendar as well.
+posted on: Friday, 4 November 2011 @ 2:18pm inSeeing as I’ve decided to use lojban as the IAL for AEfter Ragnarok (easy way to facilitate communication between people who don’t speak the same language; all people are strongly encouraged to learn their own culture, language, traditions etc first and foremost), I figured maybe I should have a “culturally neutral” (or something to that effect) global calendar as well.

 The calendar reform article on Wikipedia had a bunch of links to check out.